pmndrs/three-stdlib/README.md

 ## Problem

-`threejs/examples` are usually regarded as something that you copy/paste into your project and adapt to your needs.
+`three/examples` are usually regarded as something that you copy/paste into your project and adapt to your needs.
 That's not how people use it, and this has caused numerous issues in the past.

 ## Solution

-- A build system for esm and cjs
+- A build system for ESM and CJS, compatible with browser, workers, and Node
-- Version managed dependencies
 - Class based, optimized for tree-shaking, no globals, exports instead of collections
-- Single flatbundle as well as individual transpiles
 - Typesafety with simple annotation-like types
-- CI, tests, linting, formatting (prettier)
+- SemVer and NPM managed dependencies

 But most importantly, allowing more people that use and rely on these primitives to hold a little stake, and to share the weight of maintaining it.

-## How to contribute
+## How to Contribute

-If you want to get involved you could do any of the following:

-- Help to maintain and sync the existing primitives
-- Create stories for these examples for our dedicated storybook
-- Convert some of the files to Typescript
-- Add new examples for the library you think could be helpful for others
+1. Fork and clone the repo
+2. Run `yarn install` to install dependencies
+3. Create a branch for your PR with `git checkout -b pr-type/issue-number-your-branch-name beta
+4. Let's get cooking! 👨🏻‍🍳🥓

+### Commit Guidelines

+Be sure your commit messages follow this specification: https://conventionalcommits.org/en/v1.0.0-beta.4

+## Publishing

+We use `semantic-release-action` to deploy the package.
+Because of this only certain commits will trigger the action of creating a release:

+- `chore` will not release a new version
+- `fix:` will create a `0.0.x` version
+- `feat:` will create a `0.x.0` version
+- `BREAKING CHANGE:` will create a `x.0.0` version